 Everything since: another afterlife.

 And now at age 65, a typical age I gather for such an event, I’ve suffered a heart attack and gone through triple-bypass surgery to correct for it.
 I had been having symptoms for several weeks, but they would go away in a minute or two.
 This time, on Sunday morning at 6.15am on 25Oct, I decided to head to the ER instead.
 The initial doctor who did a catheter probe said, It’s worse than we thought it might be, but you’re still alive, you’re not at home dying of a heart attack.
 You did the right thing.

 Had I waited a bit longer, I might have lay at home and died of a heart attack.
 (As some SF writer reportedly did just a couple days later.)
 And so now, a new afterlife.

 On the second point….. the history of our species has been a burgeoning self-awareness of ourselves and our environment.
-While the trend has been gradual and erratic, most people life better lives, and longer lives, than people did 1000s of years ago, hundreds of years ago, even 100 years ago.
+While the trend has been gradual and erratic, most people live better lives, and longer lives, than people did thousands of years ago, hundreds of years ago, even one hundred years ago.
 (Note the Hans Rosling book I wrote up here a few months back.)
 The consequence of this is not only that more people are living longer, healthier lives, they are also bringing into existence children who otherwise would never have existed at all, millions and billions of them.
 The numbers in this direction, I suspect, vastly overwhelm the numbers of potential births those opponents of abortion are so preoccupied with.
 A world that accepts science and modern medicine, and allows women to make their own reproduction choices, is a richer, healthier one, than the world which rejects those options.